 India is traditionally rich and diverse.
 It is a land where so many civilisations came and merged with the prevalent civilisation, so today it is hard to distinguish one tradition from the other.
 However, these traditions are special with subcontinent and can be easily recognised.
-Indian wedding tradition is as special as other traditions and there is a specific type of Indian traditional makeup to complement a traditional dress and the wedding ceremony.
+Indian wedding tradition is as special as other traditions and there is a specific type of traditional Indian bridal makeup to complement a traditional dress and the wedding ceremony.

 Indian bridal makeup starts with face as any bridal makeup does.
 It is only limited by the imagination of the bride or makeup artist how do they want the facial makeup to be done.
 Wedding day is one of the most memorable days of a girl’s life and she wants to appear more special than any other girl present on that occasion.
 Even though she knows that she would be the centre of attention but competition is very tough on marriage, as every girl wants to appear ‘the best’ on this ceremonial occasion.

-Makeup pattern depends on the neckline of the dress.
+Indian bride makeup pattern depends on the neckline of the dress.
 The colour, embroidery and style of neckline matter a lot when it comes about deciding what pattern the makeup should be of.
 For a lower neckline makeup shall be different and hair should be donned in a way that neckline and shoulders are shown-off.
 Makeup is supposed to complement the dress and it should not be very vibrant if the dress is simple.

 THE WEDDING DRESS

 Indian makeup is made special by use of henna on hands and sometimes on wrists, even feet.
 It is complemented by bangles, teeka and a large necklace.
 Sari is an everyday dress for Indian women but brides on their marriages use very expensive versions of saris as well.